-BA Market Trends, Certifications And Training Providers Guide
+BA Training Providers Guide For 2023

 Introduction to Business Analysis

 When customers have a variety of options to pick from, the key to staying relevant for any business in the market can be done only by offering hyper-personalized services or products to the customers.
 Thus, businesses are expected to alter services or products as per the dynamic market demands to stay ahead of their competitors.
 Most companies are moving from conventional to intuitive business processes to fit the new demands.
-As business processes are remodelled and redesigned, the amount and type of data generated from such processes also change.
+As business processes are remodeled and redesigned, the amount and type of data generated from such processes also change.
 Business analytics plays a crucial role in leveraging the benefits of data for companies and recognizing the benefits of leveraging their data.
 According to the International Data Corporation (IDC), the global spending on big data and business analytics (BDA) solutions are expected to reach $215.7 Billion in 2021 with banking, discrete manufacturing, and professional services industries investing the most in big data and analytics solutions.

 Implementation of advanced technology brings along more heterogeneous data to handle.
 Thus, business analytics is required to analyze data and make data-driven decisions.
 Business analysts take Data-driven decisions to bring agility to businesses.